What are free radicals and antioxidants?

 Oxidations can be observed when a cut apple turns brown, iron rusts, and shiny copper turns gets a green patina.
 It is a form of maturing.

 Oxidizing glucose to make energy has many other side-effects: e.g. it produces free radicals.
 Free radicals are a natural byproduct of our body’s metabolism.
 And, they are known for their harmful impact.
-They lack an electron and, therefore, they steal electrons from any nearby substances which alters their function or structure.
-This can cause a snowballing effects.
+They lack an electron and, therefore, they steal electrons from any nearby substances which alter their function or structure.
+This can cause a snowballing effect.
 So, free radicals cause some serious oxidative stress-related diseases such as DNA and neuronal damage, cancer, ischemic stroke, cerebral infarction, and coronary heart diseases.
 Parkinson’s and Alzheimer’s disease as well as cataracts can result from free radical damage.
 Plus, various cardiovascular disorders including arteriosclerosis, cardiac hypertrophy, heart failure, and myocardial infarction are can be caused by excessive oxidative stress.

 Furthermore, free radicals can make a circulating low-density lipoprotein molecule (LDL) which is known as „bad cholesterol“ more likely to get trapped in an artery wall.